bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-01 17:22 Tuesday

-- [ ] NExt up, give `monitor-heading` template a subview date-editable for the column date
+- [x] NExt up, give `monitor-heading` template a subview date-editable for the column date

+## 2014-04-02 11:45 Wednesday

+- [ ] The subindicators shoudl be available on their indicator
+- [ ] Create a fixed list view for the subindicator rows